nasa-gibs/mrf/doc/MUG.md

 The combined use of the `CACHEDSOURCE` and `NOCOPY` options should be the most common use pattern.
 Normally, the source raster as used on the gdal_translate command line and the value of the `CACHEDSOURCE` are the same.
-The difference is that the source raster is used as the source of metadata during the gdal_translate execution, while the `CACHEDSOURCE` raster is used for reasing, when attempting to read from the caching MRF, if the data is not present in the MRF itself.
+The difference is that the source raster is used as the source of metadata during the gdal_translate execution, while the `CACHEDSOURCE` raster is used while reading, when attempting to read from the caching MRF, if the data is not present in the MRF itself.
 This syntax is required due to the structure of gdal_translate, and it also offers the possibility to initialize a caching MRF using a local file while caching a different, possibly remote raster.
 Since opening and reading the metadata from a remote raster can take a while, this option can greatly speed up setting multiple caching MRFs without having to open each and every remote raster.